Landing Point · FJ Fiji

 Suva, Fiji is a submarine cable landing point in Fiji (coordinates -18.1238°, 178.4374°).
 It serves 9 submarine cable systems, making it a significant node in Fiji's international connectivity infrastructure.

-Suva is the capital and the second most populous settlement of Fiji.
+Suva is the capital and most populous settlement of Fiji.
 It is the center of Fiji's largest metropolitan area and serves as its major port.
 The city is on the southeast coast of the island of Viti Levu, in Rewa Province, Central Division.
 Wikipedia

 | Cable | RFS | Length | Owners |